-- 3.1 This section summarises the baseline conditions against which the Plan will be assessed to determine whether it contributes to the achievement of sustainable development. - 3.2 For a small area such as the Wickham Market Neighbourhood Area, gathering data to establish a comprehensive quantitative baseline position is challenging and would demand significant resources.
-The Parish Council therefore considers that, in establishing the baseline conditions, it is proportionate to use existing data, where available, supplemented by qualitative assessment. - 3.3 The information was compiled from a wide range of information sources.
+3.3 The information to address these topics was compiled from a wide range of information sources.
 Firstly information came from the draft Neighbourhood Plan and associated work conducted to support it.
 As part of the widespread consultation work to support the plan this has included feedback from a range of consultees.
-There are also a number of key reports relevant to the environment of the area and some of their key findings have been summarised here they are referenced through the text, as are various data sources used to provide maps and statistics.
-This section presents topics relevant to the Neighbourhood Plan and while it seeks to be comprehensive only the key issues are included to keep the document manageable. - 3.4 In addition, the Parish Council has undertaken extensive consultation with local residents and organisations to help identify existing problems in the area. - 3.5 It should be noted that the maps in this section all show the location of the sites considered for allocation as part of the development of the plan.
+There are also a number of key reports relevant to the environment of the area and some of their key findings have been summarised here - they are referenced through the text, as are various data sources used to provide maps and statistics.
+This section presents topics relevant to the Neighbourhood Plan and while it seeks to be comprehensive only the key issues are included to keep the document manageable.

+- 3.4 In addition, the Parish Council has undertaken extensive consultation with local residents and organisations to help identify existing problems in the area. - 3.5 It should be noted that the maps in this section all show the location of the sites considered for allocation as part of the development of the plan.
 The process of assessing sites and the assessment itself is addressed in more detail in Section 5.